ryogrid/ryogrid.github.io/profile/portfolio_en.md

 - [Code](https://github.com/ryogrid/DQN_AI_gym)

 #### [Simulation of an inverted pendulum and biped robot using deep reinforcement learning (DQN) in Open AI Gym](http://qiita.com/ryo_grid/items/94f3a95d1e8d2ccddd6a) 2017
-　We used Open AI Gym, an AI simulation platform in Python, to simulate DQN learning.
+　I used Open AI Gym, an AI simulation platform in Python, to simulate DQN learning.
 　The development work was also done during the time allowed for research and development at the Oly Institute, where I work.
 - [code](https://github.com/ryogrid/DQN_AI_gym)